angulardart/site-angulardart/src/angular/guide/router/index.md

 <tr>
   <td><code>Router</code></td>
   <td>
-    Displays the application component for the active URL.
+    Displays the app component for the active URL.
     Manages navigation from one component to the next.
   </td>
 </tr>